-To address general differences in left-right political orientations, we control for the proportion of voters in each precinct registered as Democrats in the 2020 election (%Democrat).28.
-Given the longstanding racialization of crime in the United States (Hurwitz and Peffley, 1997) and the demonstrated role of race and prejudice in shaping Americans' reactions to police violence (Reny and Newman, 2021; Jefferson et al., 2021) and attitudes toward the police (Newman et al., 2023; Russell and Garand, 2023), we also control for the proportion of precinct voters who supported California Proposition 16 (2020) (% Proposition 16).
+16).
 Proposition 16 would have repealed Proposition 209 (1996), which prohibited ethnoracial affirmative action in public institutions.
-Prior research demonstrates that support for affirmative action is largely informed by antipathic attitudes toward non-white groups, specifically Black people (Kluegel and Smith, 1983), making it a suitable proxy for positive affect toward minorities.
+Prior research demonstrates that support for affirmative action is largely informed by antipathic attitudes toward non-white groups, specifically Black people (Kluegel and Smith, 1983), making it a suitable proxy for sentiment toward minorities.
 Voters exposed to potentially egregious policing practices, like police killings, may be inclined to constrain the police by voting for justice reform (Ang and Tebes, 2023).
-Therefore, we adjust for precinct-level police killing rates using geocoded data on the universe of police killings in the four years prior to the 2020 election (police killing rate).29 Finally, routine exposure to violent crime may increase voter's sensitivity to police capacity to mitigate crime (Vaughn et al., 2022).
-Thus, we adjust for homicide rates30 using geocoded

-28Data on Democratic registration retrieved from the California Statewide Database 29Source: https://fatalencounters.org/ homicide data throughout LAC in the four years prior to the 2020 election (homicide rate).31
+Therefore, we adjust for precinct-level police killing rates using geocoded data on the universe of police killings in the four years prior to the 2020 election (police killing rate).30 Finally, routine exposure to violent crime may increase voter's sensitivity to police capacity to mitigate crime (Vaughn et al., 2022).
+Thus, we adjust for homicide rates31 using geocoded homicide data throughout LAC in the four years prior to the 2020 election (homicide rate).32